 Logistics & Transportation

-Florida’s South Central region is an ideal spot to facilitate the distribution of goods and supplies.
-In addition to interstate highway availability, this region is home to four U.S. highways and 12 state roads as well as ready rail cargo capabilities via CSX and South Central Florida Express, and passenger service at Amtrak stops in Sebring and Okeechobee.
+Florida’s South Central region is ideally situated to facilitate the distribution of supplies.
+In addition to interstate highways, this region boasts four U.S. highways and 12 state roads as well as ready rail cargo capabilities via CSX and South Central Florida Express.

-KEY PLAYERS: Bernie Little Distributors, Sebring; Walmart Distribution Center, Arcadia; Walpole Feed & Supply, Okeechobee
+KEY PLAYERS: Bernie Little Distributors, Sebring; Walmart Distribution Center, Arcadia

 Can Florida ensure tech advancements better connect patients and health providers?

 Lacking counselors, schools turn to the booming business of online therapy